Franklin Roosevelt's birthday

-When we started to look up what Franklin's favourite drinks were, we found that he liked brandy, and martini, and scotch...a man after our own hearts, who can't whittle down his drinks list to a single favourite!
+Researching Franklin's favourite drinks, it seems he liked brandy, and martini, and scotch...a man who couldn't whittle down his drinks list to a single favourite!

-Raise a glass to one of the U.S. Presidential greats and toast his memory with a Roosevelt Martini tonight, or, you may prefer one of two different Roosevelt Cocktails: Roosevelt Cocktail (rum based) or Roosevelt Cocktail (rye whiskey based).
+Raise a glass to one of the U.S. Presidential greats and toast his memory with a Roosevelt Martini, or, you may prefer one of two different Roosevelt Cocktails: Roosevelt Cocktail (rum based) or Roosevelt Cocktail (rye whiskey based).